 Business Administration Executive

 Alison Summerville was named business administration executive of Ally Financial Inc. in June 2015.
 In this role, she is responsible for liaising with business and functional leads on behalf of the CEO’s office on enterprise-wide business initiatives.
-This includes managing and implementing executive leadership routines, and seeking organizational efficiencies that advance Ally’s strategic objectives.
-Summerville also oversees the company’s corporate workplace team which manages Ally’s facilities and related services, and oversees Ally’s corporate citizenship and community relations efforts, and serves as board chair for the Ally Charitable Foundation, which launched in 2020 to deploy grants that support economic mobility in the communities Ally serves.
+This includes managing and implementing executive leadership routines and seeking organizational efficiencies that advance Ally’s strategic objectives.
+She also oversees the company’s corporate workplace team, which manages Ally’s facilities and related services.
+Additionally, Summerville leads Ally’s corporate citizenship and community relations efforts, and serves as board chair for the Ally Charitable Foundation, which launched in 2020 to deploy grants that support economic mobility in the communities Ally serves.

 Most recently, she served as executive director of CFO business support, overseeing governance routines, budget and expense planning for the Finance and Treasury functions, as well as acting as business lead for employee engagement initiatives.
 Summerville joined Ally in 2009, as chief administrative officer for the company’s Treasury function.